Updated May 2, 2017

 Working solo is my choice – judgmental, much?

 For two, making money on his own might save him a lot of energy.
 I mean three jobs?
 His story still has me feeling pretty, pretty, pretty guilty.
 (Shout out to Larry David.)

 Regardless, that $20 made me feel like a million bucks.
-And for a newbie it made me realize this whole thing was possible.
+And for a newbie, it made me realize anything is possible.

 It proved I have what it takes to make money on my own.
-People want a skill that I possess.
+People want the skill that I possess.